 Horn

 The horn is connected to the battery as soon as the ignition is turned on.
-Pressing the horn button completes the circuit by connecting the horn to earth.
+Pressing the horn button completes the circuit by connecting the horn to ground.

 That's it for Honda C90 electrics.